 I am an honest, direct, person and I think it’s important in relationships for you to be able to communicate openly and honestly with your significant other without fear of retribution.
 When I did call him out on the things he did, he would often turn it back on me, make me feel guilty, telling me it was my fault I had misinterpreted something he said, implying I was over-sensitive.
 Some of his behaviour just didn’t make sense – once I was sent a sharp email and a sweet WhatsApp message at the same time and another time I was sent a kiss emoji but then blanked by him when he saw me.
 I was always trying to puzzle him out.
 At times it wasn’t OK how he treated me but if I complained the situation between us was toxic, a headf*ck, and I wanted out, he would become indignant, calling me nasty and abusive, and sulk.
 If I asked for space, I wouldn’t get it.
 Rather than seeing that I was trying to do the right thing for both of us, it was like he felt how dare I not want to be with him and he had a ‘F*ck her, I’ll do what I want’ attitude.
 For some reason, he just couldn’t let me go.
 It changed me as a person over time – I became anxious, needy, snappy, paranoid, couldn’t sleep, and cried all the time.
 My head and heart were totally f*cked by the time I left – I actually left the country I was living in twice to get away from him, once temporarily but I made myself go back for the students I taught; the second time I left for good.

 So many people stay in toxic relationships because they think if they just love the other person enough, it will get better – especially if the other person promises that it will, like my ex did with me – and it can be incredibly difficult to leave the relationship.
 It’s painful to walk away from someone that you still love, even though you know the situation between you is doing neither of you any good.
 The good news is you can break away if you are strong enough and believe that you deserve better.
-Of course I had moments of nostalgia after I left when I missed him, especially if I heard songs we shared, as feelings don’t just switch off, but I knew I just missed the intensity of it all and I also felt a lot of anger towards him for everything he had put me through over three years.
-Part of me will always care about him but I just couldn’t have him in my life anymore.
+Of course I had moments of nostalgia after I left when I missed him, especially if I heard songs we shared, but I knew I just missed the intensity of it all and I also felt a lot of anger towards him for everything he had put me through over three years.
+I still had feelings for him when I left but I just couldn’t have him in my life anymore.
 Toxic relationships can bring euphoric highs and lots and lots of bonecrushing lows.
 The drama can be addictive and you tell yourself that you must really feel strongly for each other if you keep going back to each other.
 That’s not true.
 It’s just a bad habit.
 An abusive cycle that can be broken.
 On-and-off relationships are NOT healthy.
 Can’t-live-with-can’t-live-without relationships are NOT healthy.
 Relationships are not always easy but they shouldn’t be painful or harmful or bring out the worst in you.
 No one who really loves you would ever use gaslighting techniques on you to manipulate and control you, to punish you or make you stay in a relationship with them.

 If you are in a toxic relationship, do yourself a favour.
 Detox your life.
 Block them, commit to withdrawal from your relationship addiction, focus on self-care and doing the things that you love, and in time you will find that you are so much happier without the toxic relationship in your life.
 You know you are at that point when you glow – people keep telling me lately that I look happy and I am.
 I’m not angry anymore.
-I have forgiven him and wish him well; holding on to anger does nobody any good and to move forward, you have to let it go.
-I now feel in tune with myself, not stressed about anything, I’ve made my peace with the past and I’m excited to see what lies ahead as my world travels continue.
+I have forgiven him; holding on to anger does nobody any good and to move forward, you have to let it go.
+I no longer have any feelings for him.
+I now feel emotionally balanced, in tune with myself and not stressed about anything.
+I’ve made my peace with the past and I’m excited to see what lies ahead as my world travels continue.
 No longer gaslighted (or should that be gaslit?), I’m lit on life with my arms open to embrace all the possibilities/opportunities coming my way.